jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 empty.

-If this isn't the behavior, then check your backend server logs in your terminal where you ran `npm start` and the syntax of your `restoreUser` middleware and the test route.
+If this isn't the behavior, then check your backend server logs in your terminal where you ran `npm start` as well as the syntax of your `restoreUser` middleware and test route.

 To set the `token` cookie back, just go to the `GET /api/set-token-cookie` route again, [http://localhost:5000/api/set-token-cookie].

-Lastly, test your `requireAuth` middleware by adding a test route in your `backend/routes/api/index.js` file that will return an error if there is no session user, otherwise return the session user's information.
+Lastly, test your `requireAuth` middleware by adding a test route in your `backend/routes/api/index.js` file.
+If there is no session user, the route will return an error.
+Otherwise it will return the session user's information.

 ```js
 // backend/routes/api/index.js